ctippur/swaggeralliance/README.md

 2. Integrating with other providers like Azure, Google Cloud Platform. etc
 3. Build A/B testing environment (For example use Wasabi)
 4. Improve code gen to conform to specific use cases (for example, use cases for machine learning, build with pickle and other required libraries)
+5. Abstracting other parameters in a ui or a command line so that we can truely make the experience agnostic to the provider.